RaccoonCodes/WatchNest-Application/README.md

 `Password`: MyVeryOwnTestPassword123$

 # Packages Used
-This project uses the following packages, so please ensure they are installed when using this project:
+If you need to have the packages installed to run this project, please ensure the following packages are installed when using this project:

 - Microsoft.Web.LibraryManager.Cli 2.1.175
 - System.IdentityModel.Tokens.Jwt 8.2.0